 An Authoritative Server-Step Implementation of Potentially Scalable Network Architecture Using the Cloud This is a well-received Master's of Science project.
 Through the course of roughly six months, I spent all of my time researching, designing, coding and testing a network solution for a potentially scalable multiplayer online game.
 The game is very simple: users can log in, select an avatar/sprite and enter the game.
 Once the user is in-game, they can move the 2D avatar around the 2D environment, and chat in an interactive manner, among other users.
 Presenting this project as a portfolio item will take some time.
 More.

 Penetration Testing also known as white hat hacking.
 Essentially, firms will hire penetration testers to break into their network.
 This is a service necessary for organizations that use complex network architecture, and have confidential data that needs to maintain its integrity and privacy.
 When a penetration test is performed a contract is used to restrict/control the effects of breaking into the network; to be precise, the firm will want to be able to continue to utilize the network.
-A penetration test usually involves recon, scanning for vulnerabilities, exploiting a vulnerability, and maintaining access.
+A penetration test usually involves recon, scanning for vulnerabilities, exploiting a vulnerability, and even maintaining access.
+It also involved some technical report writing (executive and comprehensive).
 It can involve social engineering tactics, for example, dropping a malicious flashdrive in the parking lot and hoping an unsuspecting employee plugs it into a networked machine.
 It can involve digging through the trash, password cracking, pivoting from vulernable server to vulernable server from outside services, and so much more.
 The following is a video that goes through the very basics of penetration testing, using a WIndows XP virtual machine, Kali Linux virtual machine, two convenient scanning applications (Nessus and NMap), and a pre-scripted payload delivery feature of Metasploit (a robust network analysis/forensic tool).
 To view the video go to: https://www.youtube.com/watch?v=3S-AhM1ZhyI.

 Galactic Plan B This is the first game idea I've had that I am actually trying to implement.
 It's a 2D SciFi/Fantasy themed flight game that takes in space.
 This project uses XNA 4.0 spritebatch to draw the graphics, XACT audio management, and is written in C# and HLSL (in Visual Studios 2010 Pro -- thanks to Microsoft Student Alliance).
 My focus was to create a scene managment module that can systematically load and unload game scenes using number of state management features.
 The scenes in this game include menus, story portions (image fading and dialog), and gameplay.
 This game is currently using all placeholder sounds, music, and graphics.